 Within two working days you will receive acknowledgement from the council.
 Within ten working days the case will be reviewed by a panel of professionals from multiple agencies.
 Within twelve working days you'll be informed of the outcome and a proposed action plan (if applicable).

 If you wish to appeal the panel’s decision, you must do so in writing within 10 working days of receiving the decision letter.
-Please send your appeal letter to Mr Paul King, Community Trigger Appeals, Residential Services, Public Protection and Licensing, Westminster City Council, 5th Floor, East, Westminster City Hall, Victoria Street, London SW1E 6QP.
+Please send your appeal letter to Claire Hardy, Community Trigger Appeals, Residential Services, Public Protection and Licensing, Westminster City Council, Westminster City Council, Portland House, Bressenden Place, SW1E 5RS.

 We promise to keep you updated with the investigation and any action we take.

 If you are still unhappy following the Appeal Panel’s decision, you can make a stage 2 complaint under the council’s corporate complaints policy via our complaints page.